LinCompbio/SCORCH2/evaluation/README.md

 - `--aggregate`: Aggregate results by taking the maximum confidence (DUD-E,DEKOIS 2.0 (vina,ledock,surflex,gold) do not support result aggregation
 - since only one pose for each compound is available)
 - `--keyword`: Keyword to assign labels (`active` if dataset uses active/decoy, `inactive` if it uses active/inactive)
+- `--targets`:  Only show the result from selected targets, choose from ['dekois1', 'dekois2_unseen', 'dude_unseen', 'true_decoy_gap'].

 #### Ranking Mode Arguments:
 - `--exp_repo`: Path to the experimental data directory